“Education is not filling a bucket, but lighting a fire.” ~William Butler Yeats

 We teach in exciting times.
 With ample technology resources available to us we are able to better reach our students, open more opportunities for them than ever before, and create a learning community that knows no boundaries.
 Navigating through the vast labyrinth of digital tools and resources available, however, can be challenging for any educator.
 That is where I can help.

 Reach out to me with any instructional technology questions or requests for help – no matter how big or small.
 I plan to support ESU 8 schools in numerous ways including presentations and training, co-teaching model lessons, implementation planning and deployment, launching projects, and more.
-Some suggestions include SMART Boards and Promethean boards, Google apps, Canvas and teaching with an LMS, and anything Apple.
+Some suggestions include interactive whiteboards, Google apps, Canvas and teaching with an LMS, and anything Apple.
 I am passionate about creating digital content – both as teachers and as students – and can support media creation efforts such as photography, video production, screencasting, iTunes U courses, iBooks authoring, blogging, and presentation design.
-My curricular/instructional forte is writing and language arts so I encourage schools to consider infusing technology in writing instruction, nonfiction reading strategies, mobile journalism, or digital storytelling in any content area.
+My curricular/instructional forte is literacy (writing and language arts) so I encourage schools to consider infusing technology in writing instruction, nonfiction reading strategies, mobile journalism, or digital storytelling in any content area.
 Tech integration topics could range from classroom management to blended learning, Challenge Based Learning to digital citizenship, and beyond.

 As we all continue to learn and collaborate together, I am confident that this will be an exceptional school year.
-Please stay connected with the year’s exciting updates by following @esu8 on Twitter and contacting me anytime at email@example.com.
+Please stay connected with the year’s exciting updates by subscribing to our email list, our Tech Integration blog, following me on Twitter and contacting me anytime at email@example.com.